civil, focused discussion of the important public policy matters of the times

 How

-1. Discussion Society members register for a term during the six-week registration period.
-They are surveyed for their public policy concerns and the top twenty become the term's debate schedule.
+1. Discussion Society members register for a series of weekly policy debates and are surveyed for their public policy concerns.
+The top twenty of the compiled policy concerns become the debate schedule, spread out over a North Carolina academic term.

-4. Society members reserve seats at the location of their choice.
+2. Hosting locations post their schedules of availability for the debate series.
+Society members reserve seats at the location, day, and time of their choice each week.
 They can attend the same group each week or change among them.
 They can attend a single sit-down or as many as they wish.

-5. Members prepare to argue their position on each policy subject using their own resources and the Knowledge Base.
+3. Society members prepare their position on each policy subject using both their own resources and the Knowledge Base, which provides relevant sourced and cited information.
+They also submit original ideas on the subjects for inclusion.

-8. The vote results are compiled to create a public record for the benefit of community leaders.
+5. The vote results are compiled to create a public record.